-Broccoli Dude: Despite being grade A gorgeous, Broccoli is overlooked for other vegetables in the grocery store.
-When Broccoli begins to droop, he sprouts a plan to make himself irresistible to children before becoming compost.
+Despite being grade A gorgeous, Broccoli is overlooked for other vegetables in the grocery store.
+When his stalks begin to droop, Broccoli sprouts a plan to make himself irresistible to children before becoming compost.